 How to audit

-If you’re enrolled in one or more classes for credit and want to add a course as an auditor, you can submit your request on or after the day you register for the term.
-You’ll need to have an audit authorization signed by each course department and return it to Student Central for administrative processing in person or online via our Secure Contact Form [select "Audit Class(es)" from the Topic menu].
+If you’re enrolled in one or more classes for credit in a given semester and want to add a course as an auditor, you can submit your audit request on or after the day you register for the term.
+You’ll need to have an Audit Authorization Form signed by the course instructor and return it to Student Central for administrative processing in person or online via our Secure Contact Form [select "Audit Class(es)" from the Topic menu].